North Dakota’s 2017 Medicare Part D plan overview

-The range of monthly drug plan premiums will increase:
+The range of monthly drug plan premiums will decrease:

 In comparison, across the country the 2017 Medicare Part D plan premiums range from a low of $14.60 (EnvisionRxPlus (PDP) in SC) to a high of $179.00 (Anthem Blue MedicareRx Premier (PDP) in CO).

-When reviewing lower premium Medicare Part D (PDP) plans, Missouri residents will have fewer plans from which to choose.
-There will be 3 plans having a premium under $25, a decrease from the 4 Part D plans offered in 2016.
+When reviewing lower premium Medicare Part D (PDP) plans, North Dakota residents will have the same number of plan options.
+There will be 2 plans having a premium under $25, remaining unchanged from the 2 Part D plans offered in 2016.